How We Work

 - Health target results

-- Contact Bay of Plenty DHB, including Tauranga Hospital and Whakatāne Hospital
+- Contact Te Whatu Ora Hauora a Toi Bay of Plenty, including Tauranga Hospital and Whakatāne Hospital

 Our Focus Areas